craft-gui/craft/README.md

-# Oku
+# Craft

-Oku is a reactive GUI.
+Craft is a reactive GUI.
 Views are created using Components and Elements.
 Updates are performed by handling messages from a Component.

 <p align="center">